rwally/UnivagoBookingAPI/README.md

 Univago is a booking API that allows an application to check for room availability, place a reservation, cancel it or modify it.

 Univago is a REST API written in Java using Spring Boot and Jersey.
-It acts as a black box that be accessed with HTTP requests, there is no frontend interface.
+It acts as a black box that can be accessed with HTTP requests, there is no frontend interface.

 ## Installation